MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 - BFB160
 - MET150
 - MOE150
-description: "Lists all of the Microsoft 365 Copilot connectors." ms.date: 07/14/2025
+description: "Find a list of over 100 prebuilt Microsoft 365 Copilot connectors, organized by categories, including a description and link to each connector website." ms.date: 07/14/2025
 ---